MarcoFlo/Thermostat/README.md

 # How to set up github
 https://www.youtube.com/watch?v=J_Clau1bYco
-First found, if you have problem cloning this repository check youtube or ask me
+First found, if you have problem cloning this repository check youtube or ask me Before pushing(sending the code to git), remember to pull(download the new code if there is some)

 # HTTP endpoint description
 https://docs.google.com/document/d/1TF6zZ8DTbSKHRjFNf6_r4kNfpuSn5rqgrSfVmJvNIGA/edit#heading=h.38xql5hyg87g